aergaroth/badreq-tracker-lite/README.md

 #### Development / CI

 - pytest (unit tests)
-- bandit (statioc security analysis)
+- bandit (static security analysis)

 > Development tools are used locally and in CI pipelines.
 > They are not required to run the application in production.